Major Grom: Plague Doctor: Theatrical release

 At the 2020 Comic-Con Russia on 4 October, an official trailer was presented and it was announced that the film would be released in April 2021.

 Major Grom: Plague Doctor had a special screening on 26 March at the Aurora cinema in St. Petersburg.
 Its world premiere took place on 29 March at the Karo 11 October cinema centre in Moscow.

 Reception

 Major Grom: Plague Doctor received mixed to positive reviews from Russian critics with review aggregator Kritikanstvo rating it 6,4/10 based on 39 reviews, while KinoPoisk reported a 71% critical approval rating based on 34 reviews.
 The movie was praised by Kanobu, Mir Fantastiki, Igromania, Rossiyskaya Gazeta, TASS, TJournal, DTF.ru, Elle Girl, and RBK Daily.
 Others, like Afisha, Film.ru, and TimeOut Russia published mixed reviews, while Nezavisimaya Gazeta, Kino Mail.ru, InterMedia, and Meduza were critical of the movie, and Kommersant published two conflicting reviews.

 Many critics praised the film for impressive visuals and the portrayal of a fictionalized version of Saint Petersburg, with an emphasis on the city's atmosphere.
 The acting, especially by Zhiznevsky and Aksyonova, was also met positively.
 However, many authors were uncomfortable with the movie's underlying message, which some believed to be anti-liberal and pro-police.

+In 2021, the film won the Golden Trailer Award in the category "Best Foreign Action Trailer".